troysworks/AstroPiCustoms/README.md

     * "mount_select": 0=EQ 1=Fork 2=Alt/Az
     * "north_south_select": 0=North 1=South
     * Be very careful and watch the commas, quotation marks and spaces
+    * Shows setup for Denver and my 8" Meade with fork mount and north hemisphere
     ```javascript
       {
           "latitude": 39.89169776,